aurel192/EasyHttpsClient/EasyHttpsClient/README.md

 ## v1.2.1

 >EasyHttpsClient is a simple and easy-to-use HTTP client library for .NET.
-It provides a fluent API for sending HTTP(s) POST and GET requests and retrieving responses.
+It provides a fluent API for sending HTTP POST and GET requests and retrieving responses.

+###### Work In Progress
+>DELETE and PUT methods are yet to be implemented!

 ---